ronaldoussoren/py2app/doc/options.rst

 may use either hyphens or underscores, but command-line options must always use the hyphens.

-Lists of values are a comma seperated sequence of names on the command-line and in setup.cfg, and regular python lists in setup.py (as shown in the earlier example).
+Lists of values are a comma separated sequence of names on the command-line and in setup.cfg, and regular python lists in setup.py (as shown in the earlier example).